yalanuwu/Violet-Multipurpose-Discord-bot/README.md

 - Wait for all the dependencies to be installed
 - Rename `.example.env` to `.env` and fill the values

-- Type `npm run start` to start the bot
+- Type `nodemon` to start the bot
+- If you want to run the bot without nodemon type `node src/index.js`
 <br>

 <h2 id="depen">💁‍♂️ Dependencies</h2>